relata/design-doc/readme.md

 # Relata Prototype: Design Doc

+The following design document was used to scope out development of the [relata-prototype](https://github.com/relata/relata-prototype) web app.
+For updated documentation, or to deploy the app yourself, please visit the relata-prototype repository.

 ## Summary

 The [Relata] prototype will be a web-based tool through which users may explore and add relations between scholarly works.
 Its functionality is intended to "privilege values of epistemological pluralism and critique" via a graph of these relations, in contrast to conventional search tools premised on explicit citation and scores based on similarity or popularity.